 Tour the island in a day

-If you’re limited on time this jeep tour will ensure that you see the most of Brac in one day.
+If you’re limited on time this jeep tour will ensure that you see the most of Brac in just a day.
 Not only will you get to go off-roading in a jeep but you’ll also have time to visit the famous Zlanti Rat beach.

 Visit the olive oil museum

-In Skrip, an olive oil museum was opened in 2014 in a building that housed an olive oil mill.
+In Skrip, a museum was opened in 2014 in a building that housed an oil mill.
 The building was restored and today visitors are guided through to see a piece of history.

-The mill started operation in the 1860’s and now the family-run business lets guests come to see the mill for free along with many of the tools and demonstrations of how it all worked.
+The mill started operation in the 1860s and now the family-run business lets guests come to see the mill and tasting room for free along with many of the tools and demonstrations of how it all worked.

-You can buy olive oil, vinegar, jams and more directly from the family for their efforts.
+You can buy oil, vinegar, jams and more directly from the family for their efforts.

 Check out the views from Vidova Gora lookout

-Vidova Gora lookout is without a doubt the place to be for the best views on the island.
+One of the best things in Brac is the view from Vidova Gora.
+The lookout is without a doubt the place to be for dramatic views of Brac Island and beyond.
 It’s the highest point not only on Brac itself but also in all of the Adriatic Islands.